zhangrengang/SubPhaser/README.md

 The below is an example of output figures of wheat (ABD, 1n=3x=21):

 ![wheat](example_data/wheat_figures.png)
 **Figure.
-Phased subgenomes in allohexaploid bread wheat genome.** Unified colors are set for each subgenome in subplots `B-F`.
+Phased subgenomes in allohexaploid bread wheat genome.** Colors are unified for each subgenome in subplots `B-F`, i.e. the same color means the same subgenome.
 * (**A**) The histgram of differential k-mers among homoeologous chromosome sets.
 * (**B**) Clustering and (**C**) principal component analysis of differential k-mers that enables the consistent partitioning of the genome into three subgenomes.
 * (**D**) Chromosomal characteristics.
 Rings from outer to inner: